Lobatse Cricket Ground

 Lobatse Cricket Ground is cricket ground in Lobatse, Botswana.
-The ground is one of the three cricket grounds in the country.
+The ground is one of the three cricket grounds in the country, the other two being Botswana Cricket Association Oval's two grounds (Oval 1 and Oval 2).

-The ground has hosted two ICC tournaments, the 2011 ICC World Cricket League Division Seven and the 2013 ICC World Cricket League Division Seven.
+Lobatse Cricket Ground has hosted two ICC tournaments: the 2011 ICC World Cricket League Division Seven and the 2013 ICC World Cricket League Division Seven.